 The following is a list of things that frequently cause conflicts.
 This is especially helpful for those who have not purchased a plugin which includes premium support, or who simply wish to research the problem on their own.

 - Out-of-date Plugins/Theme/WordPress: Are all of your plugins, your theme, and WordPress itself up-to-date?
-You especially want to run the latest version of Modern Tribe plugins, as we often release compatibility fixes.
+You especially want to run the latest version of The Events Calendar plugins, as we often release compatibility fixes.
 While new is not always better, the latest versions of everything usually result in the best compatibility.

 It is our sincere hope that this tutorial has helped you.
 Thank you for reading!